hpearson98/fine-dials/README.md

 #### Actual Outcome
 The displayed products counter displays the amount of watches are being displayed to the user depending on the search query results, as intended.

+### Super User Aunthenticated Edit Button
+#### Expected Result
+When a super user is authenticated, there should be a button displayed on the product card that allows the super user to edit their chosen product.
+It should take them to the edit watch page.
+It should only be visible to super users.
+#### Actual Outcome
+When a super user is authenticated, there is a button displayed on the product card that allows the super user to edit their chosen product.
+It does take them to the edit watch page.
+It is only visible to super users.

 ## Watch Detail Page
 ### Watch Overview
 #### Expected Result